Gun8hoot/Hash-Crackers/README.md

-# Hash-Crackers
+# Hash-Cracker
 ---
+# FREE PALESTINE 🇵🇸

-- **Hash-Crackers** is a kind of a toolbox to crack and encode MD5 hashing algorithm
+- **Hash-Cracker** is a kind of a toolbox to crack and encode MD5 hashing algorithm
 - Cracking can take a lot of time (With my potato computer cracking the word "root" took 30 seconds but "print" took 28 minutes)
 - The script is not designed to be used in real-life situations.
 I created this script to challenge myself and learn more about python scripting and brute force attack.
 - This script should not be used for illegal purpose.